-Aftercare and Cleaning
+Step 4: Aftercare & Cleaning

-After stretching, there should be no bleeding or pain.
-A slight soreness or tingling may be okay, but any bleeding or significant pain should be dealt with immediately by removing your earrings and downsizing to your previous size.
+After stretching, you may experience slight soreness or tingling, but any bleeding or significant pain should be dealt with immediately by removing your plugs and downsizing to your previous size.
 Wait until your ears are completely healed before attempting to stretch again.